-Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the DeKalb County Forest Preserve District's basic financial statements.
+Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the District's basic financial statements.
 The combining and individual fund financial statements and schedules as listed in the table of contents are presented for purposes of additional analysis and are not a required part of the financial statements.
-The combining and individual fund financial statements and are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the financial statements.
+The combining and individual fund financial statements and schedules are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the financial statements.
 The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the information is fairly stated in all material respects in relation to the basic financial statements as a whole.

-We also have previously audited, in accordance with auditing standards generally accepted in the United States of America, the DeKalb County Forest Preserve District's basic financial statements for the year ended December 31, 2011, which are not presented with the accompanying financial statements.
-In our report dated March 22, 2012, we expressed unqualified opinions on the respective financial statements of the governmental activities, each major fund, and the aggregate remaining fund information.
-That audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the DeKalb County Forest Preserve District's financial statements as a whole.
+We also have previously audited, in accordance with auditing standards generally accepted in the United States of America, financial statements of the governmental activities, each major fund and the aggregate remaining fund information of the District as of and for the year ended December 31, 2012, and we expressed unmodified opinions on those financial statements.

+The audit was conducted for purposes of forming an opinion on the financial statements as a whole.

-The combining and individual fund financial statements and schedules, related to the 2011 financial statements are presented for purposes of additional analysis and are not a required part of the financial statements.
-Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the 2011 financial statements.
+The schedules of revenues, expenditures and changes in fund balance - budget and actual for each fund with comparative actual are presented for purposes of additional analysis and are not a required part of the financial statements.
+Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the 2012 financial statements.
 The information has been subjected to the auditing procedures applied in the audit of those financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the 2011 combining and individual fund financial statements and schedules are fairly stated in all material respects in relation to the basic financial statements from which they have been derived.
+In our opinion, the information is fairly stated in all material respects in relation to the financial statements from which it has been derived.